adarsh-yadav1/Niyantrak/docs/forecasting-model.md

 ### Stage 1 — Alert Classifier

-Predicts whether a corridor-hour will have any incident at all.
+Predicts whether a corridor-hour (or spatial-cluster-hour, for the primary tier) will have any incident at all.

 - **Target:** `alert_target = 1 if incident_count > 0 else 0`
 - **Output:** `alert_probability`